01 Introduction

 Ronan is a member of the Contemporary Art Acquisition Group of the Centre Pompidou, has contributed to the Selection Committees of the Marcel Duchamp Prize, as well as to various juries such as DDESSINPARIS / Institut Français, Art Collector Entreprise or FRAC Bretagne Art Norac.

-Nicolas Laugero Lasserre, Administrator
+Nicolas Laugero Lasserre, Board Director

 Nicolas Laugero Lasserre is director of ICART (the management school for culture and art market) and founding president of Artistik Rezo (Media, Club and Gallery).
 Member of the board of directors of the ADIAF, he was involved in creating the Young Collectors Department in 2014.